 - Mass that can be felt in the abdomen

 - Itchy skin

 An ALT blood test may be performed for people with a high risk of liver damage.
 Some risk factors for liver damage include:

 What are normal and high ALT ranges indicated?

 - The normal range of ALT in the blood is 7-55 international units per liter (IU/L), although this range varies according to age and sex.

 - In general, anything higher than 55 IU/L is considered an elevated ALT level.

 Alcoholism or injury to the liver cells may cause a moderate increase in ALT levels.
 However, diseases such as hepatitis, liver cirrhosis, or tumor/cancer in the liver may cause a much higher increase in ALT levels in the blood.

-What are the limitations of the ALT test?
+What are the limitations of the ALT blood test?

-An ALT test is a good first-line screening test to assess liver damage and detect whether there is a problem.
-However, it is not a reliable indicator of how much damage or fibrosis or scarring of the liver is present.
+An ALT blood test is a good first-line screening test to assess liver damage and detect whether there is a problem.
+However, it is not a reliable indicator of how much damage or fibrosis, or scarring of the liver is present.